William Harrison Ainsworth: Career as a novelist

 From 1835 until 1838, Ainsworth and Dickens were close friends and often travelled together.
-Rockwood was published in multiple editions, with a fourth edition in 1836 including illustrations by Cruikshank, which started the working relationship between the two.
+Rookwood was published in multiple editions, with a fourth edition in 1836 including illustrations by Cruikshank, which started the working relationship between the two.
 In 1835, Ainsworth began writing another novel, called Crichton.
 He devoted much of his time to it to the point of not having time for many of his literary friends.
 Its publication was temporarily delayed while Ainsworth was searching for an illustrator, with Thackeray being a possible choice.
 However, Ainsworth felt the illustrations were unsatisfactory, so he switched to Daniel Maclise, who was also later dropped.
 Coinciding with the search for an illustrator and hurrying to complete the novel, Ainsworth was asked to write for the magazine The Lions of London, but could not find the time to work on both projects and so attempted to finish the novel.
 The situation changed after Macrone, the original intended publisher, died.
 Ainsworth turned to Bentley as a publisher.
 Ainsworth eventually published his third novel in 1837.
-A fifth edition of Rockwood appeared in 1837, and its success encouraged Ainsworth to work on another novel about a famous outlaw, the story of Jack Sheppard.
+A fifth edition of Rookwood appeared in 1837, and its success encouraged Ainsworth to work on another novel about a famous outlaw, the story of Jack Sheppard.

 Ainsworth's next novel, Jack Sheppard, was serially published in Bentley's Miscellany (January 1839 – February 1840).
 Dickens's Oliver Twist also ran in the magazine (February 1837 – April 1839).
 A controversy over these Newgate novels developed between the two men, culminating in Dickens' retirement from the magazine editorship.
 His departure made way for Ainsworth to replace him at the end of 1839.
 Jack Sheppard was published in a three volume edition by Bentley in October 1839, and eight different theatrical versions of the story were staged in autumn 1839.
 Ainsworth followed Jack Sheppard with two novels: Guy Fawkes and The Tower of London.
 Both ran through 1840, and Ainsworth celebrated the conclusion of The Tower of London with a large dinner party to celebrate the works.